anyblabla/LibreTranslate/README.md

 ## 🤝 Contribution / Contribution

-This project is licensed under AGPL-3.0.
+This project is licensed under AGPL-2.0.
 Contributions are welcome!
-Feel free to open issues or submit pull requests on **Codeberg**.
+Feel free to open issues or submit pull requests on **GitHub**.

 ## ⚖️ Licence / License

-This project is distributed under the **AGPL-3.0** license.
+This project is distributed under the **AGPL-2.0** license.
 See the [LICENSE](LICENSE) file for details.

 ---
 *Développé par **Blabla Linux** / Developed by **Blabla Linux***